 All Fenix watches come equipped with ABC sensors to provide relevant real-time information.
 The built-in altimeter provides elevation data, while the barometer can be used to predict weather changes by showing short-term trends in air pressure.
 The 3-axis electronic compass keeps your bearing whether you’re moving or not.

 While impressive in its specs, the device is by no means perfect.
 For example, users have reported ANT+ reception problems with some sensors (STRYD, Stages power meter, etc), although many other sensors seem to work properly.
-So an improved ANT+ antenna is very likely on the Fenix 6 as is a next generation processor, improved heart rate tracking and a better GPS sensor.
+So an improved ANT+ antenna is very likely on the Fenix 6 as is a next generation processor, a new heart rate tracking module and a better GPS sensor.